-There numerous ways to combat fatigue.
+There are numerous ways to combat fatigue.
 While some of them rely on the individual themselves, they are occasions where a medical condition could be playing a role in fatigue as well.
-The follow are some way to combat fatigue:
+The following are some way to combat fatigue:

-- Come to work well rested (8 hours of sleep).
+- Come to work well-rested (At least 8 hours of sleep).